amyyf/screen-it/README.md

 ## Notes and decisions

+- The `data.js` file is acting in lieu of an actual API endpoint, which would be hitting a database in an actual project.
+The API call functionality used by the presentational components is intended to abstract away this layer.
 - Most sizes are in rems rather than absolute values, for scaling and accessibility purposes

 ## Available Scripts